 I’m sitting here sipping on my very first cup of cold brewed coffee.
 I was originally exposed to this concept by my cohort Keesha awhile back on her blog.
 The idea is that brewing coffee without using heat extracts all the delicious flavors (and caffeine) but only about 10% of the acid and oils leaving you with smooth, tasty iced coffee that’s not harsh or bitter.
 Plus, this lets you make coffee with zero electricity- talk about green!

 To top it all off, it’s arguably easier than traditional brewing.

 How to cold brew iced coffee:

 1. Add coffee grinds to a jar, glass pitcher or other container.
-I opted for my French press.
+I opted for my French press and it works great.
 Use about a 1:4 coffee to water ratio.

 2. Add water, keeping the above ratio in mind.